Functions in JavaScript

 Immutability

-Immutability means that data should not be modified after it is created.
-Instead, new data should be created to represent changes.
+Immutability means that you don’t modify data after creating it.
+Instead, you create new data to represent any changes.
 This can help prevent unexpected side effects and make code easier to reason about.

 Example: